hustf/BitmapMaps.jl/README.md

 ```
 # Current state

+Steps 1-13 is fully working

+Version 0.1.4 makes slight improvements to elevation contour lines.
+User can now modify the minimum length of "countour dashes", and the algorithm scales better when zoomed out.

-Steps 1-13 is fully working: summit text and lake elevations is included.
+: summit text and lake elevations is included.
 Style can be modified in the .ini file.

 ## Step 13, vector graphics:
-Version 0.1.1 is fully working: summit text has been refined to render well in all browsers and close to sheet edges.
-Style can be modified in the .ini file.
+Version 0.1.3: summit and lakes text has been refined to render well in all browsers and close to sheet edges.
+Style can be modified in the .ini file, text contents can be modified in .csv files.

 ## Step 11, summits: